Animadversio/Animadversio.github.io/_academic_notes/Note on Selective Attention.md

 ### Brain Substrate

-Related Brain Regions** (in *primates*): Seems attention and eye movement is closely related!
+**Related Brain Regions** (in *primates*): Seems attention and eye movement is closely related!

 * FEF (Frontal Eye Field), LIP (Lateral Infero Parietal), V4, SC (Superior Colliculus), Pulvinar

+**Remark**:

 * Eye movement vs Selective attention ~ Overt attention vs Covert attention

 **Neural effects of Attention**

-* In V1, increase the Gain and/or Baseline firing rate in a retinotopy measure
+* In V1, attention increases the Gain and/or Baseline firing rate in a retinotopy measure
   * Effect in Bias towards detection.
+  * (2009).
+I know where you are secretly attending!
+The topography of human visual attention revealed with fMRI.
+Vision Research